What’s changed and on the horizon for Employment Law

-You’re invited to join us at our upcoming Club HR webinar looking at considerations for a return to the office and hybrid working.
+Our Club HR webinar on 22 September looked at considerations for a return to the office and hybrid working.

-Our in‐house specialists Jemma Forrest, Robin Turnbull and Laura McCabe will be talking you through the key employment law and health and safety law considerations for returning to workplaces and hybrid working now that many of the COVID-19 restrictions have been removed and a significant proportion of the population vaccinated.
+Our in‐house specialists Jemma Forrest, Robin Turnbull and Laura McCabe discussed the key employment law and health and safety law considerations for returning to workplaces and hybrid working now that many of the COVID-19 restrictions have been removed and a significant proportion of the population vaccinated.

-We’ll also cover health and safety law considerations for those managing staff whether at home or in the office.
+We’ll also covered health and safety law considerations for those managing staff whether at home or in the office.

 Jemma Forrest | Associate